 After nearly 20 years of operation, the Barley Bin restaurant closed its doors in the winter of 2004.
 For a short while in 2006 and 2007, this historic space was taken up by the "Rocky Raccoon Cafe" which also had locations in nearby Dyer's Bay and Gore Bay.
 Figure W21F below shows two images of the former grist mill following the closure of the Barley Bin restaurant, prior to the opening of Rocky Raccoon Cafe.
 (Note that the Barley Bin signs are still present.)

-Figure W21F: Former Wiarton Flour Mills following the closure of the Barley Bin Restaurant. (c.
-2005)
+Figure W21F: Former Wiarton Flour Mills following the closure of the Barley Bin Restaurant.
+(2005)

 In August of 2009, work began on major renovations to Reckin's former flour mills.
 No longer would the building serve as a restaurant.
 Although some commercial space would remain, the building would be converted for residential use, with seven two-bedroom apartments, four one-bedroom apartments and three retail units.
 Despite this significant change in usage, the plans were drawn up to retain as much of the original stonework as possible.

-Figure W21G: Southwest view of former Wiarton Flour Mills under conversion to a housing complex with illustration of completed shoreside facade. (c.
-August 2009, December 2009)
+Figure W21G: Southwest view of former Wiarton Flour Mills under conversion to a housing complex with illustration of completed shoreside facade.
+(August 2009, December 2009)

 The top image of Figure 21G shows a southwestern view of the former Reckin grist mill amidst the initial stages of reconstruction in August 2009.
 At the time, all the wooden portions of the building had been removed, leaving only the original limestone building and the adjoining red-brick building to the south.
 Note in the topmost image the remaining portions of the original boiler room extending left from the main limestone building.
 By December 2009, most of the boiler-room remains had been demolished, additional living space had been added to the north and western portions of the building, and many of the windows had been replaced and/or expanded.
 The bottom image of Figure 21G shows an artist's illustration of the completed shoreside (eastern) facade.

-Figure W21H: Northeast view of former Wiarton Flour Mills from Berford St., amidst conversion to a housing complex. (c.
-December 2009)
+Figure W21H: Northeast view of former Wiarton Flour Mills from Berford St., amidst conversion to a housing complex.
+(2009, 2023)

-Figure W21H presents a view of the former Reckin mill looking northeast from Berford St. during the building's transformation into a housing complex and again in 2015.
+Figure W21H presents a view of the former Reckin mill looking northeast from Berford St. during the building's transformation into a housing complex and the same perspective in 2023.
 While the redevelopment gives the building a new modern look and has changed both the west and east facades considerably, the heart of the building remains and one can still imagine the sound of steam engines and belts humming inside, producing local flour for Wiarton's early citizens.

 Indeed, the next time you're at your local grocery store, picking up some flour, perhaps the Wiarton grist mill will come to mind, reminding you of those days long ago...when the scene of a typical household kitchen would include a fresh-baked loaf of bread made with flour from the local mill.